 Infections: pneumonia and gram-negative sepsis (common, associated with very negative prognosis)

-Patients with NIDDM do not develop ketoacidosis
+Patients with Type II disease do not develop ketoacidosis

 Results from sustained hyperglycemia diuresis if patient cannot drink enough water to keep up with urinary fluid loss